 1. Use a Gospel Track

-First, ask an 0pening question: “Did you get one of these?”
+First, ask this simple opening question: “Did you get one of these?”

 Then offer the person a million dollar bill gospel tract.
 You might say, “It is a million dollar bill with a million dollar question on the back.
 Here’s the question: Do you think you are going to heaven when you die?
+How about you?
 What do you think?”

 If you are not comfortable with gospel tracts, try one of these other conversation starters.